 The special organization of the project mapathons, in which immigrants are paired with local residents at each workstation -- working in tandem -- to discuss and map together, contributes to breaking down stereotypical thinking and building mutual trust.

-The project is supported by CartONG, a French NGO in Chambéry, France, with over 10 years of experience in the field of humanitarian cartography.
+The project is supported by BASF (Ludwigshafen) und CartONG (Chambéry, France), an NGO with over 10 years of experience in the field of humanitarian cartography.
 In the Rhein-Neckar Region, MANNHEIMER MAPATHONS has been well received.
-Currently, the project manager works closely with the Goethe Institut, the Internationalen Bund and the Mannheimer Abendakademie.
-The latter has most generously made its infrastructure available to the project.
+Currently, the project manager works closely with the Goethe Institut, the Internationalen Bund, the Stadtbibliothek Ludwigshafen and the Mannheimer Abendakademie.
+The latter two have most generously made its infrastructure available to the project.
 The presence of members of the DisasterMappers group (Geographic Institute, Heidelberg University) adds importantly to the didactic quality of the Mapathons.
 Within the local public administration, the directors of the Integration and Migration Authorities from Mannheim und Ludwigshafen have notably contributed to the project's success.

 Watch: What is a Mapathon?